NACLab/ngc-learn/docs/walkthroughs/demo4_sparse_coding.md

 ## Constructing a Sparse Coding System

-To build a sparse coding model, we can, as we have in the previous three demonstrations, manually craft one using nodes and cables.
+To build a sparse coding model, we can, as we have in the previous three walkthroughs, manually craft one using nodes and cables.
 First, let us specify the underlying generative model we aim to emulate.
 In NGC shorthand, this means that we seek to build: